 Although you may have already filed a personal injury suit, the court proceedings are typically slow.
-Before borrowing money from your lawsuit, know when a lawsuit loan is worth it and when it might put you at risk.
+Before borrowing money from your lawsuit, learn when a lawsuit loan is worth it and when it might put you at risk.

 Sounds like a pretty sweet arrangement when it comes to borrowing money from your pending lawsuit settlement.
-Having the freedom to have the needed cash until your case successfully settles could be beneficial.
-But if you’re thinking of applying for a settlement loan, get to know the pros and cons first.
+Having the freedom to have the needed cash until your case resolves could be temporarily beneficial.
+But if you’re considering applying for a settlement loan, get to know the pros and cons first.

 To aid in your search, here are some tips for finding the best lawsuit loan companies for your situation.

-Pros and cons behind lawsuit loans
+Pros and cons behind lawsuit loan transactions

 Before taking out a cash advance on your pending lawsuit, consider some of the pros and cons.